-- a) The proposed development/redevelopment will provide additional commercial and/or office space in Downtown Whitby; - b) The proposed development/redevelopment will result in additional tax revenue; - The proposed development/redevelopment will result in a more complete streetscape; - d) The proposed development/redevelopment will maximize the impact of the funding in terms of representing a comprehensive development or redevelopment of a building/property; - e) The proposed development/redevelopment will meet requirements of the designation by-law if the building/property is designated under the Ontario Heritage Act; - f) The owner/developer has experience in the field with similar size developments/redevelopments; - g) The owner/developer has the financial ability to complete the identified work; and - h) The proposed improvements are in accordance with all applicable policies, by-laws and building code requirements.
+- a) The proposed development/redevelopment will provide additional commercial and/or office space in Downtown Whitby; - b) The proposed development/redevelopment will result in additional tax revenue; - c) The proposed development/redevelopment will result in a more complete streetscape; - d) The proposed development/redevelopment will maximize the impact of the funding in terms of representing a comprehensive development or redevelopment of a building/property; - e) The proposed development/redevelopment will meet requirements of the designation by-law if the building/property is designated under the Ontario Heritage Act; - f) The owner/developer has experience in the field with similar size developments/redevelopments; - g) The owner/developer has the financial ability to complete the identified work; and - h) The proposed improvements are in accordance with all applicable policies, by-laws and building code requirements.

-The TIEG incentive program is limited to a maximum of 9,755 square metres (105,000 square feet) of new assessment growth in the CIPA over the life of the CIP By-law.
+The TIEG incentive program is limited to a municipal investment that shall not exceed \$41,865 for all qualifying non-residential (commercial and office) developments in the Historic Downtown Whitby Priority Area over the life of the CIP By-law.
 This will be monitored through the Site Plan Application process to track eligible development applications.
-The program ceases once the 9,755 square metres (105,000 square feet) of new assessment growth is achieved or the CIP program expires.
+The program ceases once the municipal investment is exhausted or the CIP program expires.